bader-nasser/pdftools/README.md

   INPUT  PDF file to convert

 FLAGS
-  -D, --dryRun          Pretend to work!
+  -D, --dry-run         Pretend to work!
   -o, --output=<value>  Output file
   -s, --silent          Work silently unless there is an error!